wclr/yalc/README.md

 - Useful for monorepos (projects with multiple sub-projects/packages): `yalc publish some-project` will perform publish operation in the `./some-project` directory relative to `process.cwd()`

+### Retreat and Restore

+- Instead of completely removing package you may temporary set it back it with `yalc retreat [--all]` for example before package publication to remote registry.
+- After or later restore it with `yalc restore`.

 ### Use with **Yarn/Pnpm workspaces**

 Use if you will try to `add` repo in `workspaces` enabled package, `--pure` option will be used by default, so `package.json` and modules folder will not be touched.